Bob Lemon

 Robert Granville Lemon (September 22, 1920 – January 11, 2000) was an American right-handed pitcher and manager in Major League Baseball (MLB).
-Lemon was elected to the National Baseball Hall of Fame in 1976.
+He was elected to the National Baseball Hall of Fame in 1976.

-Lemon was raised in California where he played high school baseball and was the state player of the year in 1938.
-At the age of 17, Lemon began his professional baseball career in the Cleveland Indians organization, with whom he played for his entire professional career.
+Lemon grew up in Long Beach, California where he played high school baseball and was the state player of the year in 1938.
+At the age of 17, he began a professional baseball career playing in the Cleveland Indians organization, with whom he played for his entire professional career.
 Lemon was called up to Cleveland's major league team as a utility player in 1941.
-He then joined the United States Navy during World War II and returned to the Indians in 1946.
-That season was the first Lemon would play at the pitcher position.
+He then joined the United States Navy during World War II returning to the Indians in 1946.
+That season was the first that Lemon was a pitcher.

 The Indians played in the 1948 World Series and were helped by Lemon's two pitching wins as they won the club's first championship since 1920.
 In the early 1950s, Cleveland had a starting pitching rotation which included Lemon, Bob Feller, Mike Garcia and Early Wynn.
 During the 1954 season, Lemon had a career-best 23–7 win–loss record and the Indians set a 154-game season AL-record win mark when they won 111 games before they won the American League (AL) pennant.
 He was an All-Star for seven consecutive seasons and recorded seven seasons of 20 or more pitching wins in a nine-year period from 1948 to 1956.

-Lemon was a manager with the Kansas City Royals, Chicago White Sox and New York Yankees.
+Lemon was a manager with the Kansas City Royals, Chicago White Sox, and New York Yankees.
 He was named Manager of the Year with the White Sox and Yankees.
 In 1978, he was fired as manager of the White Sox.
 He was named Yankees manager one month later and he led the team to a 1978 World Series title and a 1981 American League Championship.
 Lemon became the first AL manager to win a World Series after assuming the managerial role in the middle of a season.